p2panda/p2panda/p2panda-js/README.md

 ## Usage

-`p2panda-js` runs both in NodeJS and web browsers and can be integrated in a bundle for example via Webpack or Rollup.
+`p2panda-js` runs both in NodeJS and web browsers and comes as a ES, CommonJS or UMD module.
+It can easily be integrated into Webpack, Rollup or other tools.

+Since `p2panda-js` contains WebAssembly code, it is necessary to initialise it before using the methods in the Browser.
+This initialisation step is not required in NodeJS contexts.

+To make this step a little bit easier `p2panda-s` inlines the WebAssembly code as a base64 string which gets decoded automatically during initialisation.
+For manual initialisation the package also provides "slim" versions where you need to provide a path to the ".wasm" file yourself, you can read about this approach further below.

 ### NodeJS